fermigas/Bongard-LOGO/documentation/josephus-problem.md

+THIS LINE WAS ADDED IN THE GITHUB EDITOR TO TEST WHTHER IT MAKES ITS WAY BACK TO CORTEX

 The Josephus problem is a captivating theoretical puzzle in computer science and mathematics that showcases the power of recursive problem-solving.
 Named after Josephus, a Jewish historian from the first century AD, this problem has intrigued mathematicians and computer scientists for generations.

 Legend has it that Josephus found himself in a dire situation, trapped in a cave with 40 soldiers during the Roman-Jewish wars.
 To avoid capture, the group decided on a grim lottery: they would form a circle and systematically eliminate every third person until only one remained.
 Josephus, determined to survive, needed to calculate the position that would ensure his safety.